Skip to main content

 Avoid Rubbing Your Eyes

-A properly healed corneal flap is incredibly important to the success of LASIK surgery, so you must avoid rubbing your eyes for three or four weeks.
+A properly healed corneal flap is incredibly important to the success of LASIK surgery, so you must avoid rubbing your eyes for a minimum of three or four weeks, and it’s best to avoid entirely.
 Rubbing the eyes can also increase the likelihood of side effects such as corneal infection or subconjunctival hemorrhage, which appears as a red spot on the white of the eye.
+Long-term, rubbing the eyes has been shown to weaken and potentially damage the cornea.

 Using artificial tears (a very specific type of eye drop, not to be confused with redness drops or the prescription eye drops our surgeon may want you to use) can help you deal with the mild discomfort that can make you want to rub your eyes.